PaulShiLi/ASCII_Art/README.md

 ## 🎯 MVP (Minimal Viable Product)

 The MVP of this project is to create a Discord bot that provides users an interactive assistant-like bot using OpenAI’s GPT 3 Davinci model along with commands that implements the usage of previously learned functions and knowledge of C++.
 It is similar to Bing AI / ChatGPT but implemented in Discord.
+In addition, it has a wordle game built into it when calling **!wordle**.

 ---